 Sri Lanka Travel Safety

 Sri Lanka had to deal with both the devastating 2004 Indian Ocean Tsunami and a civil war that lasted for nearly 30 years.
 Fighting stopped in 2009, but the greatly empowered military has remained in a mobilized state for decades.
-Sri Lanka claims to have become the first country to completely eliminate terrorism on its soil.
 Heavily armed police and even machine gun nests are a common sighting in the city.

 The United Nations and other world organizations have claims against Sri Lanka for corruption, war crimes, torture, and the disappearance of over 12,000 individuals following the end of the war.
 The founder of a major newspaper — an outspoken critic of the government and human rights activist — was assassinated in 2009; no one was charged.